The 39 Clues: Origins

 An editorial team in Scholastic came up with the idea of an interactive series with online games and asked Rick Riordan to write the first book.
 Riordan agreed because he thought it was a good idea, and as a middle school teacher he loved making history enjoyable for younger readers.
 The project was kept secret for about two years.

 Reception

 Awards

 As of June 11, 2010, The 39 Clues series had been on the New York Times bestseller list of Children's Series books for 48 weeks.
 Books in the series have also appeared on the USA Today, Publishers Weekly, and Wall Street Journal bestseller lists.

 Film

 A film based on the series was originally planned, to be released in 2014.
 Steven Spielberg acquired film rights to the series in June 2008 and both Spielberg and Scholastic Media president Deborah Forte were to produce it, while Brett Ratner expressed interest in directing the first film in the series, and screenwriter Jeff Nathanson was hired to write the script in September 2008.
 Later, in May 2012, Shawn Levy, the director of the Night at the Museum movies, acquired the rights to direct the movie.
 The movie rights were then taken by Universal in August 2013.

-However, the project appears to have been abandoned, as the latest information on it dates from 2014, and production has still not yet begun.